Queen Ishwari of Nepal

-Ishwari Rajya Lakshmi Devi Shah (September 1907 – 27 June 1983) was the Queen consort and the second wife of Tribhuvan Bir Bikram Shah, King of the Kingdom of Nepal.
+Ishwari Rajya Lakshmi Devi Shah (September 1907 – 27 June 1983) was the queen consort and the second wife of Tribhuvan Bir Bikram Shah, King of the Kingdom of Nepal.
 She was the mother of Prince Basundhara Bir Bikram Shah and Princess Nalini Rajya Lakshmi Devi.

 Life

 She was the daughter of Arjan Singh Sahib, Raja of Chhatara, Barhgaon and Oudh and his wife, Krishnavati Devi Sahiba.

 She was married (at a young age in an arranged custom) at the Narayanhity Royal Palace, Kathmandu, in March 1919, to King Tribhuvan of Nepal as his second wife, in a double ceremony with her older sister Kanti, as his first wife.

-She and her husband had as children:
+She and her husband had two children: